 From the moment I decided Pinterest was going to be my main social media focus — I started learning everything that I could about the platform.
 While you can get lots of free information online, I HIGHLY suggest these two e-books, as they have helped my own Pinterest strategy tenfold.

 The second book is How to Blog for Profit (Without Selling Your Soul) by Ruth Soukup of Living Well Spending Less.
-This e-book sells for $7.99, and it is worth every single penny!
 If you want to blog for money or increase your Pinterest influence, this is the guide for you.
 Not only does Ruth give a realistic view on what it takes to make it as a monetized blogger, but she shares solid knowledge for maximizing your revenue and marketing strategies.
 Many of the tips were new to me, which is always refreshing.

 9. Join and Create Group Boards